From the Muddy Banks of the Wishkah: Commercial performance

 From the Muddy Banks of the Wishkah became Nirvana's third consecutive album to debut at number one on the US Billboard 200, and fourth to top the chart overall.
-It also reached number one in Australia, Canada, France, and Portugal.
+It also reached number one in Australia, Canada, France, Portugal, and Greece.

 Critical reception

 Lorraine Ali of Rolling Stone described From the Muddy Banks of the Wishkah as the "emotional, visceral flip side" of MTV Unplugged in New York, and as "riotous and liberating", showing the band "in their most natural state, smashing instruments and inducing irreversible tinnitus."
 Johnny Cigarettes of the NME called it "a gloriously electrifying aural photo-book of a truly legendary rock’n’roll band, the like of which burns across our skies all too rarely in this sterile, cynical and safely post-modern age."

 The album was ranked at number nine in Rolling Stones 1997 critics' poll of the top 10 albums of 1996, and number 14 in Spins "20 Best Albums of 1996" list.
+Greek magazine Pop & Rock rated it album of the month in November 1996.
+Readers of the same magazine voted it sixth best album of the month in December 1996.